amqphub/quarkus-qpid-jms-quickstart/README.md

 mvn quarkus:dev
 ```

-Then, open your browser to `http://localhost:8080/prices.html`, and you should see a button to fetch the last price.
+Then, open your browser to [http://localhost:8080/prices.html](http://localhost:8080/prices.html), and you should see a button to fetch the latest price.

 ## Anatomy